microsoft/kernel-memory/dotnet/Service/README.md

 If you need deploying and scaling the webservice and the pipeline handlers separately, you can configure the service to enable/disable them.

-Once the service is up and running, you can use the **Semantic Service web client** or simply interact with the Web API.
+Once the service is up and running, you can use the **Kernel Memory web client** or simply interact with the Web API.
 The API schema is available at http://127.0.0.1:9001/swagger/index.html when running the service locally with **OpenAPI** enabled.